luksybee/gitRepo/README.md

-# gitRepo
+# GitRepo

-Use of Git Api with AngularJS
+Use of GitHub Api with AngularJS